 Have a think about this.
 You’ve seen it somewhere before.
 It was a movie by Tim Burton called "Corpse Bride."
 It’s amazing how few people actually pay attention to what they’re hearing.
 Some people think this song is majestic and otherworldly, we say it’s creepier than a bookcase full of Stephen King novels.

 Irish Ways And Irish Laws

 This one is favored by the 2AM brigade.
 It’s a recitation of every major invading horde to have pillaged Ireland from the Vikings down to Cromwell.
 Listening to it sung, you’ll begin to feel that you’ve lived through all of that history personally.
-There’s quite a few verses and not much joy in sight.
+There are quite a few verses and not much joy to be had.

 A Nation Once Again

-This song rhyms ‘freemen’ with ‘three men.’
-That’s sufficiently criminal to get it mentioned here but there’s more to this dusty old clunker than that.
-Written in the early to mid-1840’s in Ireland (just before the outbreak of the great famine) this song has actually been inciting riots for hundreds of years.
+This dusty old clunker was written in the early to mid-1840’s in Ireland (just before the outbreak of the great famine).
+This song has actually been inciting riots for hundreds of years.
 In the Beatles' movie "A Hard Day's Night," Paul’s grandfather begins singing it at the British police officers after they arrest him for peddling autographed pictures of the lads.
 What does that tell you?

 The Fields of Athenry

 "Low lie the fields of Athenry" and low will lie your spirits by the time the singer gets through this buffoonery.
 It’s the middle of the great famine and Michael has been caught stealing food to feed his starving family.
 Prison ships and destitution await the young lovers.
 You'll feel the lonlieness and sorrow they're talking about in your bones before this one ends.
 Are there any Irish ballads that conclude with a happy ending?